 I originally hail from the New Jersey shore, whose beaches I still miss.
 I attended college and raised my now-grown family in the Boston area and have been living in New Mexico since 1993.
-In 1999, after receiving my Master of Music degree from the University of New Mexico, which brought me out to the Land of Enchantment.
-I’ve always been a searcher.
-I spent most of my adult life as a musician, vocal teacher, and a singer, but after my Taos move and really settling into the small town life, I found myself searching for a different creative outlet.
-With the encouragement of my husband in 2012, I picked up a pencil and started to draw under the tutelage of pastel artist, Kathleen Smith.
-It’s a testament to how well my husband knows me because as I look back, it becomes clear that drawing is in my blood.
-My father journaled and sketched constantly.
-My family has his journals and drawings from his time as a WWII POW preserved and archived by my sister, in Manhattan.
-When I began my own journey with pencil and paper, I sent some of my first sketches to my siblings.
+In 1999, after receiving my Master of Music degree from the University of New Mexico, I decided to move to Taos and improve my skiing skills.
+However, Taos Life had other plans.
+I had spent most of my adult life as a musician, vocal teacher, and a singer, but after my Taos move and really settling into the small town life, I found myself searching for a different creative outlet.
+With the encouragement of my husband in 2012, I began studying drawing with pastel artist, Kathleen Smith.
+It’s a testament to how well my husband knows me because as I look back, it became clear that drawing has always been in my blood.
+My father had journaled and sketched constantly while he was a POW in WWII and when I began my own journey with pencil and paper, I sent some of my first sketches to my siblings.
 Before they understood that they were mine, they mistook them for my father’s and wondered why they had never seen them before.
 The impact of that “mistake” was very profound and is with me to this day.

-And when I find it, I’m in flow.
-The pigment flows and so does time, and before I know it, the sun is setting in my studio, and I’m shocked to look at the clock and see that I’ve been painting for 6 hours.
-I always feel like I’ve been doing more than just painting.
-I feel connected, like I’m a part of the picture I’ve created.
-I find the flow state when I draw and paint, and I think I may have found what I was searching for all those years ago…at least for now.
+When I find that balance, I’m in flow.
+The pigment flows and so does time, and before I know it, the sun is setting outside my studio, and I’m shocked to look at the clock and see that I’ve been painting for 6 hours.
+I always feel like I’ve been doing much more than painting.
+I feel connected to the image(s), as if I’m part of what I’ve created; literally transported back to that place and time in my memory.
+And…perhaps I may have found what I have been searching for, for so long…at least for now….